 - a diagnosis and prognosis to both the injured worker and employer

-- a medical certificate or other written notice advising the employer, where appropriate, to prepare a return to work program or that the worker has a total or partial capacity to return to work
+- a certificate of capacity or other written notice advising the employer, where appropriate, to prepare a return to work program or that the worker has a total or partial capacity to return to work

 - advice on work restrictions that may apply to the worker.

 The treating medical practitioner will direct medical treatment, review the injured worker’s progress on a regular basis and may attend the workplace for a site visit.
-The treating medical practitioner should complete a Progress Medical Certificate at each review if the worker is not wholly recovered from the injury.
-When the worker is wholly recovered from their workplace injury the treating doctor will issue a Final Medical Certificate.
+The treating medical practitioner should complete a Progress Certificate of Capacity at each review if the worker is not wholly recovered from the injury.
+When the worker is wholly recovered from their workplace injury the treating doctor will issue a Final Certificate of Capacity.

 WorkCover WA’s Injury Management: A Guide for Employers (PDF - 1.3MB) publication provides further information regarding the role and responsibility of the treating medical practitioner.
 The Guide also contains useful information for effective communication with the treating medical practitioner.